albertovalverde/MethodAI/README.md

 ## Features

 - **User-Centric Focus:** MethodAI prioritizes the user experience, ensuring personalized and efficient solutions.
-- **Methodology Diversity:** Integrates methodologies like Design Thinking and Lean Six Sigma for a holistic problem-solving approach.
+- **Methodology Diversity:** Incorporates methodologies like Design Thinking and Lean Six Sigma for an enhanced problem-solving strategy.
 - **AI-Driven Insights:** Provides AI-generated suggestions and guidance based on user inputs across all stages of the innovation process.
 - **Rapid Prototyping:** Swiftly generates prototypes aligning with rapid prototyping principles.
 - **Data Enrichment:** Incorporates a feedback response system for enhanced evaluation of problem-solving methodologies.